Market-Implied Sustainability: Insights from Funds' Portfolio Holdings: Alternative market-implied sustainability scores

-We show here an alternative approach to compute the SMIS scores.
+We show here an alternative approach to compute MIS scores.
 Instead of comparing the percentage of funds with a given asset in the portfolio, we compare the average percentage of portfolio allocated in a given asset: